nemaara/Northern_Rebirth_Reborn/lore-docs/replayability.md

 ## Progression Reset

 If on the 4th playthrough, the progression is reset to 0 which is the first starting playthrough.

+## Achievements

+I think the campaign can have achievements in terms of hidden bosses killed and pages found In the final scenario, the user is shown 2 options, end the campaign or view achievements.
+Since this is the first mainline campaign (or candidate) to show achievements I think keeping the number to 12 should be fine.